boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

    The following changes have been made to {{?RFC9105}}:

    * Add support for TLS {{!I-D.ietf-opsawg-tacacs-tls13}}
+   * Add a constraint to ensure that the list of servers is unique per address/port number
    * Fix a must statement under 'tacacs-plus'
    * Fix errors in the example provided in Appendix A of {{?RFC9105}}
    * Add new examples to illustrate the use of TACACS+TLS data nodes